 Despite my encouragement to apply for a Hilton credit card to save money, she opted to buy discounted Hilton points instead.

-Typically, Hilton sells points for 1 dollar apiece.
-But in their usual promotion Hilton sells points for 50 cents apiece.
+Typically, Hilton sells points for 1 dollar apiece, but periodically, Hilton sells points for 50 cents apiece.

 Thus, my friend shelled out $950 to purchase 190,000 Hilton points.